PedroGruvhagen/Notepadplusplus-MacOS/CONTRIBUTING.md

 # Contributing to Notepad++ for macOS

 Hey there! 👋 Thanks for considering contributing to this project!
-I really appreciate any help I can get - this is a big undertaking and I'm learning as I go.
+I really appreciate any help I can get, this is a big undertaking and I'm learning as I go.

 ## 🎯 What This Project Is About